Sherlock Holmes (2009 film): Plot

 In 1890 London, private detective Sherlock Holmes and his partner Dr. John Watson prevent the ritualistic murder of a woman by Lord Henry Blackwood, a noble who has killed five women previously and claims to have supernatural powers.
 Inspector Lestrade and the police arrest Blackwood.
 Two months later, Watson, engaged to Mary Morstan, is moving out of 221B Baker Street and ending his partnership with Holmes, exhausted of his eccentricities.
-Blackwood summons Holmes before he is hanged and warns him that three more deaths will occur that he cannot stop.
+Blackwood summons Holmes before he is hanged and warns him that three more deaths will occur and that he cannot stop them.
 Blackwood is subsequently hanged and pronounced dead by Watson.
 Holmes is visited by former adversary Irene Adler, who asks him to find a missing man named Luke Reordan.
 Holmes follows her when she leaves and observes she is working for a man who Holmes deduces is a professor, and that he intimidates Adler.

 Blackwood's tomb is found broken into and Reordan's corpse is inside his coffin.
 Following a series of clues from the body, Holmes and Watson find Reordan's lab and discover experiments attempting to merge science with magic.
-Later Holmes is abducted and brought to the Temple of the Four Orders, a secret magical fraternity.
+Later, Holmes is abducted and brought to the Temple of the Four Orders, a secret magical fraternity.
 The Order head Lord Chief Justice Sir Thomas Rotheram introduces Holmes to U.S. Ambassador Standish and Home Secretary Lord Coward, and they ask Holmes to stop Blackwood, a former member of the society and Rotheram's secret illegitimate son.
 That night, Rotheram drowns in his bath as Blackwood watches.
 Coward calls a meeting of the Order and nominates Blackwood to take command of it, and Blackwood reveals himself to them.
 When he explains his plan to seize control of the British Empire and reconquer the United States, Standish attempts to shoot him but bursts into flames when he fires his gun, and flees out a window to his death.